 The circle of half tones rearranges the spokes of the circle to put the labeled points around it in scale order.
-The result is an intuitively natural @1 between pictorial geometry and musical geometry.
 Around the circle remains an octave and across any spoke remains a tritone.
 The half tones across the circle now go around it and the fifos around the circle now go across it.

 The end points of all the spokes of either circle visibly identify all the points around it, suggesting a notation that labels spokes (building blocks) instead of points (notes).
 This simple observation is the twist that leads to PKP's unique combination of simplicity and depth.
 The spoke labels, called anchors, directly identify tritones but also identify fifos.
 In the chromatic scale that unwinds from the circle, each anchor letter identifies a tritone and two fifos morphed from it.
-The letters identify relative positions of the anchors in the chromatic scale, and outlining them differently in annotations above the staff distinguishes the different kinds of building blocks (circles for tritones and squares for fifos, e.g., $\bigcirc$ and $\bigcirc$ ).
+The letters identify relative positions of the anchors in the chromatic scale.
 Tritone anchors are unambiguous independently of context and fifo anchors are ambiguous but the ambiguity is generally resolved by context.
 No anchors are needed in the top pitch half of the octave because inversions cover them.